 In addition to General Programming, the SHSAA will help organize and sponsor a Class-Specific Program component of the Reunion hosted by individual classes.
-The Association will take guidance from Class Marshals to create an event that allows classmates to spend quality time with each other.
+The Association will collaborate with Class Marshals to create an event that allows classmates to spend quality time with each other.

-(a) The Class-Specific Program will fall within one week of the date of the Fall or Spring Reunion.
+(a) The Class-Specific Program will fall within two weeks of the date of the All-Class Reunion.

 (b) For those classes that have not already done so, we ask that each selects Class Marshal(s) at least 6 months prior to the event date, and those Marshals (or their delegate) participate in the SHSAA Reunion Planning Committee throughout that year.
 The role of Class Marshal is to act as ambassadors of the School and Alumni Association and encourage engagement.
-Their contact information will be available on the SHSAA website and Printed Media so that classmates can easily connect with them.
+Their contact information will be available on the SHSAA website and in printed media so that classmates can easily connect with them.

 (c) Class Marshals shall be responsible for organizing a planning committee for their Class-Specific Program.
 The committee will contribute creative ideas, help with class marketing, and offer input on scheduling & pricing.

 (d) We ask that Class Marshals take leadership in promoting both the General Program and the Class-Specific Program of the Reunions to their class and publicly encourage attendance.
 Class Marshals shall be responsible for communicating directly with classmates (e.g. personalized emails, phone calls, social media messages) to ensure full class awareness of the event.

 (e) SHSAA shall help bear responsibility for the financials expenses and logistics of the Class-Specific Program.